jbcodeforce/jbcodeforce.github.io/docs/techno/minikube.md

 ### With podman driver

-To be able to run minikube with podman driver, the user needs to be a sudoers [see this note](../coding/playground.md#install-minikube-on-ubuntu):
+To be able to run minikube with a `podman` driver, the user needs to be a sudoers [see this note](../coding/playground.md#install-minikube-on-ubuntu):

 ```sh
 minikube start --driver=podman